p3t33/nixos_flake/README.md

 Personal [NixOS] configurations utilizing [home-manager] both as an integrated OS module and standalone for generic GNU/Linux systems, structured using a flake.
-This repository contains configuration files tailored specifically to manage my desktop environments and dedicated homelab infrastructure.
+This repository contains configuration files tailored specifically to manage my desktop environments and dedicated homelab infrastructure(nas, xmr miner, virtual machines, and home assistant).
 It aims to simplify and automate deployment and maintenance, streamlining operations across my desktops and homelab.

 > [!IMPORTANT]